Liverpool vs Real Madrid. Prediction and Preview. Probable Lineups, Team News, Stats and more

-Liverpool will host Real Madrid at the Stade de France in the final of the UEFA Champions League.
-The match will take place on May 29, beginning at 00:30 IST.
+Liverpool FC will host Real Madrid CF in the UEFA Champions League 1/8 match at Anfield Stadium.
+The fixture will take place on Wednesday, February 22, beginning at 01:30 IST.

 Liverpool News & Current Form: